QData/TextAttack/README.md

 ## About

 TextAttack is a library for running adversarial attacks against NLP models.
 TextAttack builds attacks from four components: a serach method, goal function, transformation, and set of constraints.
 TextAttack's modular design makes it easily extensible to new NLP tasks, models, and attack strategies.
-TextAttack currently supports attacks on models trained for classification, entailment, and translation..
+TextAttack currently supports attacks on models trained for classification, entailment, and translation.

 ## Setup